Night of Betrayal and Prayer

 Judas agreed to a price of 30 silver coins.
 This would have been equivalent to one day’s work.
 Judas has already been shown to have a problem with money (John 12:4-6).

 (Matthew 26) During the Last Supper Jesus reveals that he would be betrayed.
 But it is not only Judas who will leave Jesus.
 He says that they will all fall away on this very night (Matthew 26:31).
-In just a few hours they did indeed desert him (26:31).
-Peter cannot imagine that he would ever desert Jesus but Jesus tells him that he will disown him three times before the rooster crows( 26:33-35).
-Later, in next week’s story, we will read about how things happened just as Jesus said they would (26:69-75).
+In just a few hours they did indeed desert him (Matthew 26:56).
+Peter cannot imagine that he would ever desert Jesus but Jesus tells him that he will disown him three times before the rooster crows( Matthew 26:33-35). in this lesson and then later, in the following lesson on this site (The Trial of Jesus) we learn events happened just as Jesus said they would (Matthew 26:69-75).

 After eating, Jesus and his disciples went to Gethsemane on the lower slopes of the Mount of Olives.
 Gethsemane means “oil press”.
 Jesus returned to this place every evening to pray (Luke 21:37) so it must have been a favourite spot.
 Jesus knew he needed to spend time with his father in prayer before facing a terrible time.
 He knew his disciples needed to prepare for the time also so he asked them to pray (Luke 22:40).
 Most of the disciples stayed at a distance but Jesus asked Peter, James and John to come along with him and keep watch while he prayed (Mark 14:32-35).
 Perhaps he felt a certain closeness to these disciples and wanted them with him for comfort.
 How disappointed he must have been when they could not even stay awake (Mark 14:37-42).
 Luke mentions that angels ministered to Jesus and gave him comfort (Luke 22:43).